asvd/wl/README.md

 - *One-off* events which only happen once, for instance a page load event, a json-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.
-For this kind of events it matters when exactly an event happens: if there is no assurance about if the event has already been triggered, there is a need for additional check and a separate branch.
+For this kind of events it matters when exactly the event is fired: if there is no assurance about if the event has already been triggered, there is a need for additional check and a separate branch.
 This happens, for instance, if there is a need to perform something upon the page